harp-tech/pyharp/docs/examples/index.md

 # Examples

-This section contains some examples to help you get started with `pyharp`.
+This section contains some examples to help you get started with `harp`.

 Here's the complete list of available examples: